 }

-Next Part Link#
+Next Article Link#

 Building Desktop Applications with Tauri - A TodoMVC Example (Part 2)